kinecosystem/jwt-service/README.md

 }
 ```

+The `user_id` the id for the user which will send the kin.
+The `device_id` the id of the device for the user which will send the kin.
 The `offer_id` needs to match one of the offers which returns from the `SERVICE_URL/offers` endpoint.
 The `amount` is how many kin this payment represents.
 The `sender_title` is the title which the sender will see.